gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-2-visualize-data.md

         didn't explicitly specify it.

 3. Continue asking questions about Zava sales data to see the Code Interpreter in action.
 Few examples:
+    - **Determine which products or categories drive sales.
+Show as a Bar Chart.**
     - **What would be the impact of a shock event (e.g., 20% sales drop in one region) on global sales distribution?
 Show as a Grouped Bar Chart.**
         - Follow up with **What if the shock event was 50%?**
     - **Which regions have sales above or below the average?
 Show as a Bar Chart with Deviation from Average.**